First-order axiomatisations of representable relation algebras need formulas of unbounded quantifier depth: Axiomatisations of RRA

-Let $F, G, H$ be finite digraphs.
-We are interested in the games $\Gamma^c_n(\c B_{G,F}, \c B_{H,F})$.
-Note that $\c B_{G,F}$ and $\c B_{H,F}$ are both finite (and thus atomic), and differ only with respect to their sets of green atoms (we identify the non-green atoms between each algebra in the obvious way).
-Given an element $x\in \c B_{G,F}$, we define the set of vertices of $G$ indexing green atoms under $x$ to be $G_x$.
-Similarly, given $y\in \c B_{H,F}$, we define the set of vertices of $H$ indexing green atoms under $y$ to be $H_y$.
+Let $T, T', S$ be finite sets.
+We are interested in the game $\Gamma_n(\c B_{T, S}, \c B_{T', S})$.
+Recall that $\c B_{T, S}$ and $\c B_{T', S}$ are complex algebras generated by the `rainbow' atom structures defined in section \ref{S:rainbow}.
+Note that $\c B_{T, S}$ and $\c B_{T', S}$ are both finite (and thus atomic), and differ only with respect to their sets of green atoms (we identify the non-green atoms between each algebra in the obvious way).
+Given an element $x\in \c B_{T, S }$, we define the subset of elements of $T$ indexing green atoms below $x$ in the standard boolean ordering of $\c B_{T, S}$ to be $T_x$.
+In addition, given an element $x\in \c B_{T, S}$ we define the \emph{green part} of $x$ to be the join of the set of green atoms below $x$, and the non-green part to be the join of all the other atoms below $x$.
+We say $x$ is \emph{green}, if it is a sum of green atoms.
+We make analogous definitions for $y\in \c B_{T', S}$.